-If a formal complaint, or a portion thereof, is dismissed pursuant to this section, the Title IX Coordinator or designee will promptly send written notice of the dismissal, including the reason for the dismissal, to both parties.
+If a formal complaint, or a portion thereof, is dismissed pursuant to this section, the Title IX Coordinator or designee will promptly send written notice of the dismissal, including the reason for the dismissal, to the complainant(s) and any parties notified of the formal complaint.

-Both parties have the opportunity to appeal a discretionary dismissal in accordance with Section 6.8 of this policy.
+The complainant(s) and any parties notified of the formal complaint have the opportunity to appeal a discretionary dismissal in accordance with Section 6.8 of this policy.